Life Insurance and Family Law (A Primer)

 Split-Dollar Life Insurance

-Split-dollar life insurance is an asset that may be easily overlooked in a family law matter.
+Split-dollar life insurance is an asset that may be easily overlooked by an Orange County divorce attorney.
 The insured may fail to disclose the asset, may simply not recall its existence, or may even fail to recognize it as an asset.
-Split-dollar life insurance is an executive benefit.
+Split-dollar life insurance is an executive benefit and it is a form of deferred compensation.
 Formal discovery may be needed to determine the existence of this and other executive benefits.
 The split-dollar concept has two different structures.
-Both concepts have the employer and the employee splitting the cost of the premium and splitting the cash value or policy proceeds.
+Both concepts have the employer and the employee splitting the cost of the premium and splitting the cash value or policy proceeds in the future.
 In one scenario, the employer is the owner of the policy and it assigns a portion of the policy proceeds to the employee.
-In the other scenario, the employee is the owner of the policy, where the employer loans the premiums to the employee, which are repaid in one of several different methods.
-The employer is assigned a portion of the cash value or policy proceeds.
+In the other scenario, the employee is the owner of the policy, where the employer loans the premiums to the employee, which are repaid in one of several different methods and the employer is assigned a portion of the cash value or policy proceeds.
 The laws were changed in 2003 to make these arrangements less beneficial to the employee.
-These policies should be analyzed carefully to determine the community interest and the value.
+These policies should be analyzed carefully by the Orange County divorce lawyer to determine the community interest and the value.

 Reservation of Jurisdiction

-Consideration should be given to using specific language providing for continued divorce court jurisdiction over all issues pertaining to insurance provisions.
+Consideration should be given by the Orange County divorce attorney to using specific language providing for continued divorce court jurisdiction over all issues pertaining to insurance provisions.
 If jurisdiction is not reserved, the family law court may not have the power to address issues and resolve disputes in the future.

-As an example, if the family law judgment provided that the payor spouse was to maintain the recipient spouse as the beneficiary to a specific policy of life insurance and that the recipient was to pay the insurance premiums and later it was learned that the specific policy was not owned by the insured spouse but rather a corporation that employed him, the divorce court may not have the power to make new orders or may not be inclined to do so.
-The problem would be simplified with proper verification of the ownership of the policy prior to the entry of the family law judgment and/or specific reservation of jurisdiction language.
+As an example, if the family law judgment provided that the payor spouse was to maintain the recipient spouse as the beneficiary to a specific policy of life insurance, the provision was not part of a support obligation, the recipient was to pay the insurance premiums and later it was learned that the specific policy was not owned by the insured spouse but rather by a corporation that employed him, the divorce court may not have the power to make new orders or may not be inclined to do so.
+The problem would be simplified with proper verification of the ownership of the policy by the Orange County family law attorney prior to the entry of the family law judgment and/or specific reservation of jurisdiction language.

 Drafting Tips in a Family Law Judgment

-If a spouse becomes the owner of a policy of life insurance insuring the life of the other spouse at a time when there is an insurable interest, a family law court cannot order the owner spouse to terminate the policy after the support obligation ends and insurable interest ceases to exist unless jurisdiction is specifically reserved for this issue.
-If the insured spouse objects to the former spouse owning a policy after the support obligation terminates, consider seeking a divorce court order that limits the duration of the policy specifically to the term of the existing spousal support order or to the period when an insurable interest exists.
-Care should also be given to reviewing the convertibility provisions to prevent the former spouse from converting a term policy to a permanent policy if the insured objects to continued coverage.
-The use of an ILIT with the appropriate language could also address this issue in the family law judgment.
+If a spouse becomes the owner of a policy of life insurance insuring the life of the other spouse at a time when there is an insurable interest, a family law court cannot order the owner spouse to terminate the policy after the support obligation ends and after the insurable interest ceases to exist, unless jurisdiction is specifically reserved for this issue.
+If the insured spouse objects to the former spouse owning a policy after the support obligation terminates, the Orange County divorce attorney consider seeking a divorce court order that limits the duration of the policy specifically to the term of the existing support order or to the period when an insurable interest exists.
+Care should also be given by the Orange County family law attorney to reviewing the convertibility provisions to prevent the former spouse from converting a term policy to a permanent policy if the insured objects to continued coverage.
+The use of an ILIT with the appropriate language can also address this issue in the family law judgment.

-If the life insurance that is to serve as security in the family law court order is group term life insurance provided through the insured's employment, attention should be given to enforceability of such an order if you represent the beneficiary spouse.
+If the life insurance that is to serve as security in the family law court order is group term life insurance provided through the insured’s employment, an Orange County divorce lawyer should give attention to the enforceability of such an order if you represent the beneficiary spouse.
 Enforcement of orders relative to employee group term life insurance is controlled by the terms of Employee Retirement Income Security Act.
 (29 USC §1144(a)).
 The Employee Retirement Income Security Act requires that the order take the form of a Qualified Domestic Relations Order for enforceability. [(29 USC §1056(d) and IRC §414(p)]

-If the life insurance is group term life insurance, provide in the divorce court order for the probability that the employer will switch insurance companies several times during the term of the coverage and for the probability that the insured will change employers.
-Provide that the insured shall maintain the former spouse on the specific existing policy and all future replacement policies.
+If the life insurance is group term life insurance, an Orange County divorce lawyer should provide in the divorce court order for the probability that the employer will switch insurance companies several times during the term of the coverage and for the probability that the insured will change employers.
+The judgment should provide that the insured shall maintain the former spouse on the specific existing policy and all future replacement policies.